 AML is a condition where the bone marrow makes large numbers of abnormal immature white blood cells which are derived from a myeloid stem cell.
 The abnormal immature cells are called blasts.

 There are various subtypes of AML, depending on exactly what cell type becomes cancerous and at what stage in the maturing process.
 There are eight main subtypes which are called M0, M1, M2, etc, up to M7.
-These are sometimes called more descriptive names such as acute myelomonocytic leukaemia (this is M4 where the blast cell is one which would normally have developed into a monocyte), and acute myeloid leukaemia with minimal evidence of myeloid differentiation (this is M0 where the blast cell is a very immature cell), etc.
+These are sometimes called more descriptive names such as acute myelomonocytic leukaemia (this is M4 where the blast cell is one which would normally have developed into a monocyte) and AML with minimal evidence of myeloid differentiation (this is M0 where the blast cell is a very immature cell), etc.

 Typically, AML develops quite quickly (acutely) and rapidly becomes worse (over a few weeks or so) unless treated.